energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 Passenger mobility
 ~~~~~~~~~~~~~~~~~~

-The vehicles available for passenger mobility are regrouped in two
+The vehicles available for passenger mobility are regrouped into two
 categories: public and private.
-Private accounts for all the cars owned
+Private vehicles account for vehicles
-(or rented) by the user, such as a gasoline car, a diesel car...
-In
-opposition to private, public mobility accounts for the shared vehicles.
+owned or rented by the user.
+On the other hand, public mobility accounts
-It accounts for buses, coaches, trains, trams, metro and trolleys.
-From
+for the shared vehicles, such as buses, coaches, trains, trams, metros and trolleys.
-the literature, data about mobility is not directly transposable to the
+Vehicles' data from the literature are not directly transposable into the
 model.
-Data about mobility are usually given per vehicles, such as a
+Mobility data are usually given per vehicle, such as a
 vehicle cost or an average occupancy per vehicle.
-These data are
+These data from the literature are
 summarised in :numref:`Table %s <tbl:mob_specific_costs_calculation>`.

 .. container::